Japan, Russia agree to revive talks on island dispute

 "We have agreed to revive talks (on the islands)," Putin told a news conference with Abe after a Kremlin ceremony at which about 20 economic cooperation agreements were signed, but said this did not mean the issue would be resolved "tomorrow".

-Abe acknowledged the sides were far apart over the islands but hailed the decision to instruct foreign ministers to resume talks as an important move to end an "abnormal" situation.
+Abe acknowledged the sides were far apart over the islands but hailed the decision to instruct foreign ministers to resume the talks as an important move to end an "abnormal" situation.
+He said talks on the issue had long been "stagnant".

-Looking relaxed in talks with Putin in an ornate Kremlin hall, Abe said bilateral trade had grown eightfold in the 10 years since then-Prime Minister Junichiro Koizumi held a summit with Putin in Moscow.
+Looking relaxed in talks with Putin under a glittering chandelier in an ornate Kremlin hall, Abe said bilateral trade had grown eightfold in the 10 years since then-Prime Minister Junichiro Koizumi held a summit with Putin in Moscow.

 "Nevertheless, our potential for cooperation has not been opened wide enough," Abe said.